tianyi-phy/cv/index.md

 <br>
 **High Energy Theory**: I have interest in many topics in AdS/CFT.
 Two of my past research experience focused on the black hole information paradox from the perspective of holography.
 I am also interested in the interplay between quantum information and quantum gravity, topics of ensemble average, and defect conformal field theory.

+## Honors and Awards
+Outstanding Undergraduate Thesis Award  `2021`
+Outstanding Graduate at Fudan University  `2021`
+Professional scholarship in department of physics  `2020`
+College excellent student at Fudan University  `2019`

 ## Technical strengths
 Computer Languages: Python, C/C++<br>
 Libraries & Tools: Pytorch, Mathematica, LaTeX